Walford Bodie: Early life

+Career

 'The Electrical Wizard'

 Before long, the young Bodie began experimenting with electricity in his shows, and touring the British Music Hall circuit, building up his reputation as the 'Electrical Wizard' and the 'British Edison'; his performances often using an electric chair to shock members of the audience with static electrical charges which, despite the appearance that horrified audiences, posed no type of lethal threat.

 At the climax of the act, Bodie would strap himself in, assisted by 'La Belle Electra', his assistant, and seemingly pass 30,000 volts through his body, lighting up sixteen light bulbs and even two lamps he held in his hands.
 In 1920, his friend Harry Houdini would gift him the real Electric chair, used in the first execution at Sing Sing Prison.
 Bodie and Houdini were firm friends for many years.
 Numerous letters were exchanged between the two.
 Charlie Chaplin imitated Bodie on stage in 1906, and continued to do so in Hollywood years later.